Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 ->first();

-This is a good candidate for defining a Policy, which would be responsible for validating whether the user has access to the book's content.
-This way, you avoid repeating conditionals in multiple places in the application.
+This is a good candidate for defining a policy, which would be responsible for validating if the user has access to the book's content.
+This way, repeating conditionals in multiple places of the application is avoided.

-Policies are tied to business logic and models.
-While Spatie is more generic and geared towards large systems, Policies allow for finer control over specific resources and logical steps within the application.
+Policies are linked to business logic and models.
+While Spatie is more generic and oriented towards large systems, policies allow for finer control over specific resources and logical steps within the application.

 Basically, everything translates into conditionals.
-The functions we see in Spatie act as intermediaries for a conditional, but deep down, we are always evaluating whether a user has or doesn't have a permission:
+The functions we see in Spatie act as intermediaries for a conditional, but in the background, we are always evaluating whether or not a user has a permission:

 $user->assignRole('admin');